-In its forty-three years, Théâtre français de Toronto (TfT) has become one of the most important French-language theatres outside of Québec, with nearly 240 productions to its name.
-Today, TfT has almost a thousand subscribers and welcomes nearly 11,500 spectators each season from all over the GTA and Southwestern Ontario.
-TfT’s season consists of five productions for the general public, as well as shows for adolescents and children.
+In its 49 years, Théâtre français de Toronto (TfT) has become one of the most important French-language theatre companies outside Québec, with nearly 260 productions to its name.
+Today, TfT welcomes nearly 9,500 spectators each season from all over the Greater Toronto Area and Southwestern Ontario.
+TfT’s season consists of five productions for the general public, as well as shows for teenagers and children.
 TfT has played at the Berkeley Street Theatre since 1990.
-It offers its francophone and francophile public a varied repertoire that includes new work, Canadian and international pieces, and the great classics.
+It offers its francophone and francophile public a varied repertoire that includes new work, Canadian and international plays as well as the great classics.

 In November 2007, TfT celebrated its 40th anniversary to much fanfare at Toronto’s Casa Loma.
 This important event for the community was presided over by Governor General Michaëlle Jean and numerous other distinguished guests.

 In December 2008, TfT reached another important stage in its development with the opening of its Centre for Creation.
-This new space in the heart of Toronto brings TfT’s administrative offices, rehearsal hall, and wardrobe facility together under one roof.
-In a short time, the Centre for Creation has become an essential meeting place for artists and the francophone community.
-The Minister of Canadian Heritage, the Honourable James Moore,visited the Centre for Creation in January 2009.
+This new space in the heart of Toronto brought TfT’s administrative offices, rehearsal hall, and wardrobe facility together under one roof.
+The Minister of Canadian Heritage, the Honourable James Moore visited the Centre for Creation in January 2009.

-From comedy to tragedy, from new creations to the greats of the classical and modern repertoire, the reservoir of theatrical works in French from which TfT draws the pieces it presents is vast.
+From comedy to tragedy, from new original work to the great classics, the reservoir of theatrical works in French from which TfT draws the shows it presents is vast.
 An eclectic company, TfT produces and presents theatrical productions from both here and away.
 Original works occupy an important place in the company’s artistic process: they are a source of collaboration, discovery and reflection.
 TfT’s artistic choices are driven by the need to tell, surprise and move French theatre enthusiasts, be they children, adolescents or adults.